kormax/aliro/README.md

 # Special thanks

-* [@kupa22](https://github.com/kupa22) - for helping with looking into and finding IOS18 framework symbols;
+* [@kupa22](https://github.com/kupa22) - for helping with looking into and finding iOS 18 framework symbols;
-* [@vincentpeyrouse](https://github.com/vincentpeyrouse) - for being first to report on some IOS18-related discoveries (strings and JSON files), finding clues leading into `DigitalAccess.framework`;
+* [@vincentpeyrouse](https://github.com/vincentpeyrouse) - for being first to report on some iOS 18-related discoveries (strings and JSON files), finding clues leading into `DigitalAccess.framework`;
 * [@rednblkx](https://github.com/rednblkx) (and @vincentpeyrouse) for reporting on their `purpleTrust`-related findings.